goldsborough/cytogan/README.md

 ## Installing GCloud

-Install Google Cloud's CLI, `gcloud`, on your machine:f https://cloud.google.com/sdk/downloads Just grab a version and `wget` it.
+Install Google Cloud's CLI, `gcloud`, on your machine: https://cloud.google.com/sdk/downloads Just grab a version and `wget` it.
 Then run instructions on the website to install.

 Install `gsutil`: `pip install gsutil`.